• Home

 Thesis title: Industrialisation, Politics and Banking Instability in Late Imperial Russia

-First placement: Postdoctoral fellowship in history, Higher School of Economics, Moscow
+Placement: Postdoctoral fellowship in history, Higher School of Economics, Moscow

 Stuart Henderson (PhD Finance, 2017)